Robert Conquest: The Great Terror (1968)

 In 1968 Conquest published what became his best-known work, The Great Terror: Stalin's Purge of the Thirties, the first comprehensive research of the Great Purge, which took place in the Soviet Union between 1936 and 1938.
 Many reviewers at the time were not impressed by his way of writing about the Great Terror, which was in the tradition of "great men who make history".
 The book was based mainly on information which had been made public, either officially or by individuals, during the so-called "Khrushchev Thaw" in the period 1956–64.
 It also drew on accounts by Russian and Ukrainian émigrés and exiles dating back to the 1930s, and on an analysis of official Soviet documents such as the Soviet census.

 The most important aspect of the book was that it widened the understanding of the purges beyond the previous narrow focus on the "Moscow trials" of disgraced Communist Party of the Soviet Union leaders such as Nikolai Bukharin and Grigory Zinoviev, who were executed shortly thereafter.
 The question of why these leaders had pleaded guilty and confessed to various crimes at the trials had become a topic of discussion for a number of western writers, and helped inspire anti-Communist tracts such as George Orwell's Nineteen Eighty-Four and Arthur Koestler's Darkness at Noon.

 Conquest argued that the trials and executions of these former Communist leaders were a minor detail of the purges.
 By his estimates, Stalinist purges had led to the deaths of some 20 million people.
-He later stated that the total number of deaths could "hardly be lower than some thirteen to fifteen million."
+In 2008, he wrote that the total number of deaths could "hardly be lower than some thirteen to fifteen million."

 Conquest sharply criticized Western intellectuals such as Beatrice and Sidney Webb, George Bernard Shaw, Jean-Paul Sartre, Walter Duranty, Sir Bernard Pares, Harold Laski, D. N. Pritt, Theodore Dreiser, Bertolt Brecht, Owen Lattimore, and Romain Rolland, as well as American ambassador Joseph Davies, accusing them of being dupes of Stalin and apologists of his regime.
 Conquest cites various comments made by them where, he argues, they were denying, excusing, or justifying various aspects of the purges.